Table of Contents[Hide][Show]

 We kept refining, building on what we had, and even templatizing for our professional services clients.

 We’ve settled on a design that works great for us.
-It includes idea generation, category organization, search data, and status (i.e. Live, WIP).
+It includes ideas, category organization, search data and performance metrics, and status (i.e. Live, WIP).

 Our calendar also includes our editorial workflow: